The Macabre Saga of Ogarita Booth Henderson

 So although this supposed story from Izola is possibly true there is no strong supporting evidence for it, except there is indeed very weak circumstantial evidence.
 I also find it difficult to appreciate that John was carrying on with two relationships at near enough the same time, but of course, he needed all the friends he could trust especially those he was passinately involved with.
 And indeed John above all else was a passionate man.

-12. jack ronayne Says:
+12. jack ronayne on said:

 Errata: Last line- passinately should read passionately.

-13. S. Jones Says:
+13. S. Jones on said:

 Mr. Roynayne,